cofiprofim/AutoSeller/README.md

         "Owner_IDs": [] Paste a user IDs of people who can have a presmission to the commands (empty for everyone) },
     "Webhook": {
-        "On_Sale": {
+        "OnSale": {
-            "Enabled": false, This webhook will be send when you will send any item through this tool "Url": "" A url of your webhook to get recent sales },
+            "Enabled": false, This webhook will be send when you will send any item through this tool "Url": "" A url of your webhook to get things that you put one sale },
+        "OnBuy": {
+            "Enabled": false, This webhook will be send once someone buys your item "Url": "" A url of your webhook to get known once someone buys your item },
         "User_To_Ping": 0 A user ID of of the user who will get mentioned (0 to not get pings) },
     "Auto_Sell": {
         "Ask_Before_Sell": true, If you have this enabled, tool will ask you each item to sell "Hide_OnSale": false, If you will try to sell item which is already on sale when you have this option enabled, it will be ignored
-        "Save_Items": false If you have this enabled all the items that you "sold" or "skiped" an ID of this item will be saved in items/seen.json file and will be ingored next time
-        "Keep_Serials": 0, Any item serial which will be under this number will be skipped (0 to include all) "Keep_Copy": 0 Any item which amount of dublicates will be under this number will be skipped (0 to include all) "Ask_Before_Sell": true, If you have this enabled, tool will ask you each item to sell "Skip_OnSale": false, If you have this enabled and you will try to sell item which is already on sale then it will be skipped
         "Skip_If_Cheapest": false, If you have this enabled and item that you are selling is already the lowest in resale it will be skipped
-        "Keep_Serials": 0, Any item serial which will be under or equals this number will be skipped (0 to include all) "Keep_Copy": 0, Any item which amount of dublicates will be under or equals this number will be skipped (0 to include all)
+        "Keep_Serials": 0, Any item serial which will be under this number will be skipped (0 to include all) "Keep_Copy": 0 Any item which amount of dublicates will be under this number will be skipped (0 to include all) "Under_Cut": {
-        "Creators_Blacklist": [], The list of creator ids that you want to blacklist, empty if include everyone "Under_Cut": {
             "Type": "percent", If you have this set at "robux" the LRP of the limited will dicrease by a robux, if "percent" will decrease by percent
             "Value": 5 Amount of how much limited LRP should decrease (0 to sell for the same price) },
         "Save_Progress": {
-            "Enabled": true, If you have this enabled all the items that you "sold" or "skiped" an ID of this item will be saved in items/seen.json file and ingored next time
+            "Enabled": true, If you have this enabled all the items that you "sold" or "skiped" an ID of this item will be saved in items/seen.json file and ingored next time you open program
             "Clear_After_Done": false If you have this enabled after selling all your limiteds the items/seen.json file will reset automatically
         }
     }